Depression and sleep problems are closely linked, but the direction of the two isn’t always clear.

 If you need someone to talk with in a moment of distress, trained, compassionate crisis counselors can listen and offer support with finding helpful ways to cope.
 Here are a few options:

-A night of good sleep usually feels pretty darn great, but oversleeping can leave you anxious, guilty, and irritable.
+A night of good sleep usually feels restorative, but oversleeping can leave you anxious, guilty, and irritable.
+For some, oversleeping on a consistent basis is a sign of depression.
+Oversleeping may also worsen depressive symptoms.

 Crystal Raypole has previously worked as a writer and editor for GoodTherapy.
 Her fields of interest include Asian languages and literature, Japanese translation, cooking, natural sciences, sex positivity, and mental health.
 In particular, she’s committed to helping decrease stigma around mental health issues.